FY 2022 Results Summary

-For FY 2022, agencies within the Departments of Commerce, Interior, Defense, and Homeland Security, as well as four independent agencies reported funding 431 marine mammal projects for a combined total of $83.57 million (Figure 1).
-Funding provided by the National Oceanic and Atmospheric Administration (NOAA) and U.S. Navy accounted for almost 74% ($61.65M) of the total federal funding for marine mammal research.
-Projects sponsored by NOAA, an agency within the Department of Commerce, accounted for 49% ($41.01M) of the total federal funding.
+For FY 2022, agencies within the Departments of Commerce, Interior, Defense, and Homeland Security, as well as four independent agencies reported funding 447 marine mammal projects for a combined total of $88.76 million (Figure 1).
+Funding provided by the National Oceanic and Atmospheric Administration (NOAA) and U.S. Navy accounted for almost 70% ($61.65M) of the total federal funding for marine mammal research.
+Projects sponsored by NOAA, an agency within the Department of Commerce, accounted for 46% ($41.01M) of the total federal funding.
 Within NOAA, projects sponsored by the National Marine Fisheries Service, the line office responsible for research and management of cetaceans and pinnipeds, accounted for approximately 96% of NOAA’s total contribution to federally funded marine mammal research.
 Responsibility for the research and management of manatees, polar bears, sea otters, and walruses falls to agencies within the Department of the Interior: U.S. Fish and Wildlife Service (FWS) and the U.S. Geological Survey (USGS).
-Projects sponsored by the FWS accounted for 5% of the federal funding of marine mammal research respectively.
-We are still working with our USGS colleagues to enter their data, and we will update the Summary Results as soon as the data are entered and reviewed.
-Together, NOAA and FWS (and USGS), which have lead regulatory, research, and management responsibility to ensure the conservation of all marine mammals within US jurisdiction, provided 54% ($45.05M) of the total federal funding reported for FY 2022.
-The National Science Foundation (NSF) reported $9.70M (12% of total funding), of which more than half was attributed to the Directorate of Geosciences (GEO) and the Office of Polar Programs within the GEO.
-Both the Navy (25% of total funding) and Bureau of Ocean Energy Management (BOEM, 6% of total funding) are responsible for research on, and mitigation of, the impact of their activities and policies affecting marine mammals.
+Projects sponsored by the FWS and USGS accounted for 5% and 4% of the federal funding of marine mammal research respectively.
+Together, NOAA, FWS, and USGS, which have lead regulatory, research, and management responsibility to ensure the conservation of all marine mammals within US jurisdiction, provided 55% ($48.90M) of the total federal funding reported for FY 2022.
+The National Science Foundation (NSF) reported $9.70M (11% of total funding), of which more than half was attributed to the Directorate of Geosciences (GEO) and the Office of Polar Programs within the GEO.
+Both the Navy (23% of total funding) and Bureau of Ocean Energy Management (BOEM, 6% of total funding) are responsible for research on, and mitigation of, the impact of their activities and policies affecting marine mammals.
 Environmental Protection Agency, and Department of State reported no funding allocated to marine mammal research projects in FY 2022.

 Funding by Research Objective

 For each project reported to the Survey, respondents identified the specific research objectives from 12 high-level categories that each contained various sub-categories.
 Table 1 shows the total funding for each of the 12 high-level research objectives.
 To see the list of sub-category research objectives and the funding amounts reported under each, click here.
-In FY 2022, almost $26M in funding was reported for Stock Assessment and Population Dynamics, approximately $12M was reported for Technology Development, and $10M was reported for Organismal Biology.
+In FY 2022, over $27M in funding was reported for Stock Assessment and Population Dynamics, over $12M was reported for Technology Development, and almost $12M was reported for Ecology.

 Funding by Species